investigacion/reciclaje/README.md

 ## Publishing ##

-Run `make publish` to publish directly to `media.nacion.com`.
-The `publish` task will build minified JavaScript and CSS before publishing.
-To build the pre-publish assets without actually publishing to the host run `make ENV=live`.
+Run `make publish` to publish directly to GitHub pages.
+The `publish` task will build minified Javascript and CSS before publishing.

 ## Might be useful ##